I’m a huge advocate of making things easy for your donors.

 “We will also be sending out hard copies of this letter, but wanted you to be able to get a jump start on your taxes if you needed to.”

-Are you sending out a giving summary letter for your donors this month?
+Are you sending out a donation summary letter for your donors this month?
 I’d love to hear how it goes for you.